madhu-dhudhu/profileguard/README.md

 # ProfileGuard: Robust AI-Generated Face Detection

 ProfileGuard is a lightweight AI-image detector purpose-built to catch AI-generated profile pictures used in catfishing and romance scams on dating apps and social platforms.
-Unlike detectors that only work on clean, high-resolution images straight from a generator, ProfileGuard is trained and evaluated specifically for real-world conditions: photos that have been resized into thumbnails, JPEG-compressed on upload, blurred, cropped, or lightly filtered — exactly what happens to every profile picture on a real platform.
+Unlike detectors that only work on clean, high-resolution images straight from a generator, ProfileGuard is trained and evaluated specifically for real-world conditions: photos that have been resized into thumbnails, JPEG-compressed on upload, blurred, cropped, and even lightly filtered.
+These are all possible scenarios of what exactly happens to every profile picture on a real platform.

 ## Project Overview

 Generative AI has made it trivial to create realistic fake human faces at scale, powering large-scale catfishing and romance scams.
 Most detection approaches are evaluated only on pristine images, which don't reflect how photos actually move through real platforms.
 ProfileGuard closes that gap: we specifically train and test against the transformations a profile picture undergoes in the wild (compression, blur, resizing, noise, color adjustment, cropping), and quantify how much robustness training improves survival under each one.

-**Our approach in one sentence:** fine-tune a small pretrained EfficientNet-B0 classifier on real vs. AI-generated faces, then further fine-tune it with randomized real-world image corruptions applied during training, so the model learns robust features instead of fragile pixel-level artifacts that vanish under compression or blur.
+**Our approach:** fine-tune a small pretrained EfficientNet-B0 classifier on real vs. AI-generated faces, then further fine-tune it with randomized real-world image corruptions applied during training, so the model learns robust features instead of fragile pixel-level artifacts that vanish under compression or blur.

 ## Development Tools & Environment